-• Monitor groundwater in the underlying basal aquifer and at the Public Works Center (PWC) potable water source at Red Hill
+Monitor groundwater in the underlying basal aquifer and at the Public Works Center (PWC) (PWC, now known as NAVFAC Hawaii), potable water source at Red Hill.

 To accomplish these objectives, the Navy has developed a scope of work which is being completed in two phases.
 Phase I consists of a site characterization phase that is currently underway, as described in "Red Hill Bulk Fuel Storage Facility Work Plan, (TEC, 2005).
 The Phase II tasks include: